COMMON DENTAL & ORAL HEALTH CONCERNS

 If you know or have been told that you clench or grind, but do not experience jaw pain, the simplest solution for you is a mouth guard, also known as an occlusal guard or dental splint.
 This protects your teeth from the clenching and grinding actions.

-If your teeth are noticeably worn, or you are experiencing frequent jaw pain, you should consult with Dr. Joe or Dr. Dori Columbus about further options.
+If your teeth are noticeably worn, or you are experiencing frequent jaw pain, you should consult with Dr. Joe Columbus about further options.

 Better smiles begin at Columbus Dental Care, and there are many times when getting you that better smile means straightening out crooked teeth.